 The Master of the Nets Garden (aka the Fisherman’s Garden)

 This 1,000-year-old garden is the smallest of all of the gardens at Suzhou; however, it’s widely regarded as the most impressive and it’s well worth a visit!
 Created for a government official, it has the most extraordinary use of space that makes the garden feel much larger than it actually is.

 The garden comprises of three sections.
-There’s a residential area, an inner garden and a central main garden with a large pond surrounded by pathways and buildings.
+You’ll find a residential area, an inner garden and a central main garden with a large pond surrounded by pathways and buildings.
 Every inch of the garden and the plants in it have been carefully planned to harness the beauty of nature, and there are lots of interesting little nooks and crannies to explore.